You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 When you’re thinking of other uses you’ll put your new multicooker to, do be sure to check out the differences between models, as well as the actual instant pot sizes.

 Two cookers within the same brand may have the same size pot, but not necessarily the same functions built in.
-Some have an easy to use built-in yogurt or hot cereal setting, while others don’t.
+Some have an easy-to-use built-in yogurt or hot cereal setting, while others don’t.

 Also, you’ll eventually want to add some accessories as you go.
 Most products will fit all size instant pots (if applicable) but something to keep in mind to check first before you make your purchase.